Status: Draft

 1. Abstract

-This CIP is normative: any Cowboy node that runs Python actors MUST expose the module layout and syscalls defined here.
-Any CLI that names itself cowboy SHOULD implement the subcommands in §14 with compatible flag semantics.
+Any Cowboy node that runs Python actors MUST expose the module layout and syscalls defined here.
+Any CLI that names itself cowboy SHOULD implement the subcommands in §16 with compatible flag semantics.

 Key properties: